-As sheep farming became more established in the Islands, and some believed the warrah had “developed a taste for mutton” – disputed by others – a poisoning campaign was undertaken and many were destroyed.
+As sheep farming became more established in the Islands and as some believed the warrah had “developed a taste for mutton” a poisoning campaign was undertaken and many were destroyed.
 By 1870 they were reported almost exterminated with the last one said to have been killed in 1876 at Shallow Bay, West Falkland Islands.

 The radiocarbon determination shows that the warrah has been in the Falkland Islands long before first the recorded discovery and settlement by humans.

 The remarkable story of the Evans Warrah became even more significant when radiocarbon dating indicated that one of the bones was approximately 1,000 years old – confirming that the warrah predates by centuries the human settlement of the Falkland Islands.